Built with Zero Trust principles at the core to safeguard data and access anywhere, keeping you protected and productive.

 Operating System Security

 Hardware-based protection is only one link in the chain of chip to cloud security.
-Security and privacy also depend on an OS that guards your information and PC from the moment it starts.
+Security and privacy also depend on an OS that guards your information and PC from when it starts.

 Windows 11 is the most secure Windows yet with extensive security measures in the OS designed to help keep you safe.
-These measures include built-in advanced encryption and data protection, robust network and system security, and intelligent safeguards against ever evolving viruses and threats.
-Windows 11 enhances built-in hardware protection with OS security out-of-the box to help keep your system, identity, and information safe.
+These measures include built-in advanced encryption and data protection, robust network and system security, and intelligent safeguards against ever-evolving viruses and threats.
+Windows 11 enhances built-in hardware protection with OS security out-of-the-box to help keep your plan, identity, and information safe.

 Trusted Boot (UEFI Secure Boot + Measured Boot)